-If the court is likely to impose a lower penalty if your version of events is accepted versus that of the prosecution, then we will invite the court to sentence on your account and that may involve a Newton Hearing.
+- If the court is likely to impose a lower penalty because your version of events is accepted versus that of the prosecution, then we will invite the court to sentence on your account and that may involve a Newton Hearing.

 Should I plead guilty to common assault?

 You should speak to us even if you are considering a guilty plea.
-We can talk to you about mitigating factors that the court will take into account in reducing the penalty that may be imposed on you, such as poor health or family circumstances.
+We can talk to you about mitigating factors that the court will take into account in reducing the penalty that may be imposed on you.
+These are factors such as poor health or family circumstances.

-We can help you to obtain the correct medical reports and psychiatric reports to assist the court where appropriate.
+We can help you to obtain the correct medical reports and psychiatric reports to assist the court where appropriate to fully understand your circumstances.
 We recognise that some clients have drink or drug issues and we will obtain reports to assist you to show the court what steps you have taken to address the substance misuse issue you face.